Pratik-Prakash-Sannakki/AI_Text-Image-Generator/README.md

 4. python app.py

-Note - Authentication token has to be genearted from: https://huggingface.co/docs/hub/security-tokens
+Note - Authentication token has to be generated from: https://huggingface.co/docs/hub/security-tokens